TarasRashkevych99/simple-regex-parser/README.md

 ## Bug Hunting and Future Maintenance

-For bugs, logical errors and feature improvements please create a pull request and let me know what you have in mind 🙂.
+For bugs, logical errors and feature improvements please create a pull request and let me know what you have in mind :slightly_smiling_face:.